 Preparing wine bottles for bottling wine is sometimes glossed-over or minimized by some home wine makers.
 That’s not a good thing.
 That’s a bad thing!
 Starting out with clean and sanitized wine bottles is paramount to having healthy wine.
 The alternative can lead to a spoilage and embarrassment.
+Learn more on how to clean wine bottles.

 Cleaning Your Wine Bottle